ZupIT/beagle-docs/Settings/content/en/Contribute/Documentation.md

 ### **Editing a page**

-- To edit content, simply navigate to the page to be edited using the left side menu or the search field.
-Then click on the "Edit this page" button, located on the right side menu.
+- To edit a content, simply navigate to the page you wish to edit using the left side menu or the search field.
+Then click on the **"Edit this page"** button, located on the right side menu.

 - Once this is done, you will be redirected to the source file hosted on github in edit mode.
 Now  you can just edit the file and commit it by openning a pull request using the github website, filling out the form as shown in the image below: